damandhaliwal/damandhaliwal.github.io/content/officehours.md

 #### Location

-By default meetings are in my office.
-I am also available for virtual meetings on Zoom.
+By default meetings are on Zoom.

 ---